Nathan Healy

 02

-Our solar cost calculator uses real installation data from Grand Rapids neighborhoods including Kentwood, Wyoming, Walker, and Grandville.
-Get accurate, local pricing based on actual projects we’ve completed in your area.
+Our calculator uses real installation data from Grand Rapids homeowners—including those in East Grand Rapids, Kentwood, Wyoming, and Grandville—to show you accurate solar costs for your area.
+Get pricing based on actual local installations, not estimates.

 Small Home Up to 2,000 sq ft